tariaherbert/Wells-Fargo/README.md

 ### Feature Importance

 ![Feature Importance](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/feature%20importance.png)
 * **The feature importance plot displays how useful and often a model finds each feature when making accurate predictions about the target variable.
+The machine learning models  **

 ## Model Performance